theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 6. Add _Mask Modifier_ select the Vertex Group and click the invert icon (<img src="./img/icon_invert@2x.png" alt="Invert Icon Inactive" title="Invert Icon" width="20" height="20" />) next to it to display the cones
 7. You should get the desired surface

+The previous instructions have been tested in an __un-projected situation__.
+In the projected situation a simple cube can replace the sphere.

+1. Introduce a cube **Shift + A**, _Mesh_ > _Cube_
+2. Move the cube:
+    - Set mode to _Object mode_
+    - On the left part of the window chose _Move_
+    - drag object along the three vecors
+3. Modify the size of the cube:
+    - On the left part of the window chose _Scale_
+4. Next steps: see above

 ###### Simplify cones : Method 2 : Remesh <small>(Could be used before 2.91)</small>

 1. In the _Outliner_, duplicate the cones collection (so we can keep track of original cones for comparison later). (**right-click** on the collection > *Duplicate Collection*)